 The Toolbox Collection

 Beginning with its first issue in 2003, the aims of The Toolbox seemed simple enough: Enable higher education faculty to boost the experience of student and teacher through a short, easy-to-read, conversational-style resource.
-At the time, the Toolbox newsletter also served a readership that was fairly easy to manage—the faculty at Indiana Wesleyan University, where author Brad Garner was actively involved in teaching the first-year seminar.
+At the time, The Toolbox also served a readership that was fairly easy to manage—the faculty at Indiana Wesleyan University, where editor Brad Garner was actively involved in teaching the first-year seminar.

-Over the years, The Toolbox has seen some changes—several colorful incarnations and a global (and still-growing) subscriber list that now numbers close to 2,000, to name a couple—but its purpose has stayed remarkably consistent.
-Many of the topics Dr. Garner has discussed at length in his now-bimonthly publication remain relevant to higher education classrooms—from relating to students, to using technology’s benefits for improved teaching, to assessing student learning.
+Over the years, The Toolbox has seen some changes—several colorful incarnations and a global (and still-growing) subscriber list, to name a couple—but its purpose has stayed remarkably consistent.
+Many of the topics Dr. Garner has discussed at length in this bimonthly publication remain relevant to higher education classrooms.

-It is with this continued relevance in mind that the National Resource Center introduces The Toolbox Collection, a five-volume series that gives vital topics from previous issues of The Toolbox an added focus, while providing context for 2019 and beyond.
-As educational resources go, you could call it a virtual greatest hits.
+It is with this continued relevance in mind that the National Resource Center produced The Toolbox Collection, a five-volume series that gives vital topics from previous issues of The Toolbox an added focus, while providing context for the present day and beyond.

 Our second volume discusses active-learning strategies designed to promote deeper understanding, collaboration, and problem solving in the classroom.